johnnovak/gridmonger-site/source/moving-around.rst

     position of keys used in the keyboard shortcuts, regardless of the language and keyboard settings of your operating system.

+    Normally, the :kbd:`NumLock` key is ignored, and the numeric keypad is only used for navigation.

-    However, when entering text (e.g. the name of the level, or a comment), the OS-level keyboard settings are in effect.
+    However, when entering text in textfields, the OS-level keyboard settings and the :kbd:`NumLock` state are in effect.

 Normal mode